-The Seven Circuit Classical Labyrinth is one of the oldest and most common patterns-- a tablet from Pylos, Greece has been dated to 1200 BCE.
+The 7-Circuit Classical Labyrinth is one of the oldest and most common patterns-- a tablet from Pylos, Greece has been dated to 1200 BCE.
 The greatest number of surviving walkable labyrinths can be found in Sweden, where hundreds created with field stones line the coast of the Baltic Sea.
-Woven into baskets in the American Southwest, the Man in the Maze reflects the classical labyrinth and Cretan coins from 400 BCE also featured variations of the pattern.
+Woven into baskets in the American Southwest, the Man in the Maze reflects the Classical Labyrinth and Cretan coins from 400 BCE also featured design variations.

 The history of labyrinths is both mystical and mysterious.
-Their definition and origins are vague and debated.
-Metaphorically and mythologically, labyrinths refer to networks of perplexing passageways popularized by the tale of Theseus and the Minotaur.
-Today, for greater clarity, labyrinths are defined as having a single pathway that usually winds its way to a center.
-Unlike a maze, there are no dead ends and instead of walls, the path of the labyrinth is laid out on the ground with the design and destination in full view from the entrance.
+Mythologically, labyrinths refer to networks of perplexing passageways popularized by the tale of Theseus and the Minotaur.
+Today, for greater clarity, labyrinths are defined as having a single pathway that meanders toward a center.
+Unlike a maze, there are no dead ends, and instead of walls, the path of the labyrinth is laid out flat on the ground with the design and destination in full view from the entrance.

-The Eleven Circuit Medieval Labyrinth at the Chartres Cathedral in France is a widely replicated pattern.
-In 1201 AD the labyrinth was inlaid in the stone floor of the nave following the principles of sacred geometry with lunations surrounding the design.
-Lauren Artress brought this design to Grace Cathedral in 1994 and it is now permanently installed in stone both indoors and outside, inspiring thousands of others to build labyrinths of their own.
+The 11-Circuit Medieval Labyrinth at the Chartres Cathedral in France is a widely replicated pattern.
+In 1201 AD the labyrinth was inlaid in the stone floor of the nave following the principles of sacred geometry with a symbolic center rosette and perimeter lunations.
+Lauren Artress brought this design to Grace Cathedral in 1994 and it is now permanently installed in stone both indoors and out, inspiring thousands of others to build labyrinths of their own.